Canhui/Rust_Basics/README.md

 ## Introduction
-This repository motivates to shortly introduce some Rust basics due to Rust's complex syntax.
+This repository motivates to briefly introduce some Rust basics due to Rust's complex syntax.

 <br>